birkanu/6.036/README.md

 # 6.036

-These are the projects I implemented for 6.036, Introduction to Machine Leaning.
+These are the projects I implemented for MIT's 6.036, Introduction to Machine Leaning.